timife007/VPDMoney-Assessment/README.md

 ### Domain
 The domain layer consists mainly of repostory interfaces and some business logic as followed by the clean architecure principles.

+## Prerequisites
+To build this project, you require:

+- Android Studio jelly fish
+- Gradle or AGP 8.4.2
+- Kotlin version 1.9.24